huiyic/huiyic.github.io/_posts/2015-02-13-startupgrind.md

 In a sense...
 I think it's easy to pick out people who  are passionate about what they're doing simply by listening to how they speak.
 People that struck me as such include Matt Rogers, Danae Ringelmann, Kevin Systrom, Biz Stone ... you could feel their excitement and love for their own startups simply by listening to them recount the experience, despite the fact that they might've repeated it countless times.
 But it's the fact that makes even more inspiring so.

-There are other very, very amazing speakers like Bill Maris (Google Ventures), Ramona Pierson (Declara), Sam Altman and a ton more; click <a href="http://startupgrind.com/2015/#Speakers">here</a> for the lineup of Startup Grind speakers, and <a href="https://www.youtube.com/user/StartupGrind">here</a> for Startup Grind videos.
+There are other very, very amazing speakers like Bill Maris (Google Ventures), Ramona Pierson (Declara), Sam Altman and a ton more during the Startup Grind session; click <a href="http://startupgrind.com/2015/#Speakers">here</a> for the lineup of Startup Grind speakers, and <a href="https://www.youtube.com/user/StartupGrind">here</a> for Startup Grind videos.